cavestri/themoviedb-javascript-library/README.md

 Methods supported
 =============

-Currently the library supports all the methods of the API, anyway if you note that the API was updated and not the library or you see some kind of error, please add an [issue](https://github.com/cavestri/themoviedb-javascript-library/issues "Add a bug") and i will fix it as soon as possible.
+The library should supports all the methods of the REST API, anyway if you note that the API was updated and the library not or you see some kind of error, please add an [issue](https://github.com/cavestri/themoviedb-javascript-library/issues "Add a bug") and i will fix it as soon as possible.

 **Methods:**